AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/workflows-applying.md

 ---
 title: Applicazione dei flussi di lavoro alle pagine
-seo-title: Applicazione dei flussi di lavoro alle pagine
+seo-title: Applying Workflows to Pages
-description: Durante l’authoring, è possibile ricorrere ai flussi di lavoro per intraprendere azioni sulle pagine; è inoltre possibile applicare più di un flusso di lavoro.
+description: Durante l’authoring, è possibile ricorrere ai flussi di lavoro per intraprendere azioni sulle pagine; è inoltre possibile applicare più di un flusso di lavoro..
-seo-description: Durante l’authoring, è possibile ricorrere ai flussi di lavoro per intraprendere azioni sulle pagine; è inoltre possibile applicare più di un flusso di lavoro.
+seo-description: When authoring, you can invoke workflows to take action on your pages; it is also possible to apply more than one workflow..
 uuid: 652d9a23-907d-43ad-9eef-7ab1d07918cd
 contentOwner: Alison Heimoz
 products: SG_EXPERIENCEMANAGER/6.5/SITES